Creating Access Tokens Using a Custom Integration

 1. Save the CLIENT_ID and SECRET saved from above, to local variables

-Note: Remember that you can regenerate the secret but this will invalidate the previous credentials which may be being used by other applications
+Note: Remember that you can regenerate the secret but this will invalidate the previous credentials which may be being used by other applications.
+Also note the environment variables below have been namespaced for DataTrails, as you may have CLIENT_ID and SECRETs for other services.

 2. Generate a token using your pre-existing Custom Integration details, saving to a RESPONSE variable